BartoszDombrow/BartoszDombrow/README.md

 # Hello! :wave:

 I'm Bartosz!
 I'm a junior Frontend Developer🔰 looking to turn ideas 🧠 into digital reality 🤖.
-I am passionate about software development💻 and love working with people!:heart_eyes: I am eager to gain more experience and learn new things! 👨‍🎓
+I am passionate about software development💻 and love working with people!
+I am eager to gain more experience and learn new things! 👨‍🎓
 <br>

 **I love meeting new people**, so if you want to, **speak up!** :blush: